nasa-fornax/fornax-documentation/documentation/compute_environments.md

     The {term}`kernel <Kernel>` should show up in the JupyterLab main launcher page and in the kernel selection dropdown menu inside a running notebook.

     **Note**: It is recommended that you remove user environments that are no longer needed, as they may deplete your home storage.

-## Installing Extensions on the Fornax Science Console

-There are two types Jupyerlab extensions.
-Front-end (menus etc), and server extensions.
-Most extensions include both components.
-Instructions on how to find and install extensions can be found at [JupyterLab: Extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html).
-The front-end extension can be installed after JupyterLab starts, and can show up if you refresh the page, as long they are installed in the environment running JupyterLab (/opt/jupyter/).
-Note: Extensions that include a server-side component cannot be installed by individual users because they must be installed before JupyterLab starts.
-In that case, please open a request in the [Fornax Community Forum](https://discourse.fornax.sciencecloud.nasa.gov/) "Support" category.